 The core and elective units form part of many Certificate III qualifications and may provide credit in a construction industry Australian Apprenticeship.

 You will learn about safe work practices, using equipment and tools and effective communication.
 You will also learn skills that will enable you to read plans, take measurements, concrete surfaces, prepare surfaces, prepare for various construction stages and organise your work.

 This qualification is available as a traineeship: you must be employed as a trainee to enrol, and participate either full or part time or while you are still at school.

-These qualifications will be delivered through a Vet in Schools delivery one day per week over Years 11 & 12.
-They are pre-vocational courses for learners seeking to gain an apprenticeship in the Construction industry.
+This qualification will be delivered through a Vet in Schools delivery one day per week over Years 11 & 12.
+This is a pre-vocational course for learners seeking to gain an apprenticeship in the Construction industry.
 On-site Work Placement modules form part of this qualification.

-In addition, these qualifications are available as traineeships: you must be employed as a trainee to enrol, and participate either full or part time or while you are still at school.
+In addition, this qualification are available as traineeships: you must be employed as a trainee to enrol, and participate either full or part time or while you are still at school.